gitsumitsingh/React_Assignment_2.1_-_2.2/README.md

     ...
     }
 You can choose any simple HTML layout and convert it to React Components
-Annwer: Created AppResume as main component and header, footer, about, contact, resume and portfolio as sub components.
+--Annwer: Created AppResume as main component and header, footer, about, contact, resume and portfolio as sub components.

 --------------------------------------------------------------------------------
 React Assignment 2.2